rangulvers/Homeautomation/README.md

 #### **Homeassistant integration**

 If you now connect your shelly to HA you will receive the status and can control your gate.
 There is only one issue.
 The information is somewhat misleading in HA since it will show "ON" for closed and "OFF" for open.
 To fix that you can open up the Shelly App and change the setting "Reverse Input"

+To get the right status ```OPEN / CLOSE``` you will need to convert the binary sensor of the shelly to something more meaningfull.
+As always there is more then one way to do this.

+##### Option 1 Create a Custom Template

 I also added a custom binary sensor to translate ON and OFF to OPEN and Close